albertattard/presentation-layered-jar/2020-08-18-presentation-remote-meetup.md

 # What is a container?

-- A standard unit of software that packages up code and all its dependencies
+- A standard deployment unit that encapsulates an application all its dependencies

 .center[![Docker Container](assets/images/Docker Container.png)]

 ---

-# Running a container
+# How do create a docker container?

-- We can run a docker container using the docker run command
+- A docker container is created every time we run a _docker image_

   ```bash
   $ docker run -d --rm \